-Since joining Isadore Goldman, Craig has worked primarily on the full range of insolvency and restructuring matters from both a corporate and personal insolvency perspective.
+Craig joined Isadore Goldman in 2009 from a large international firm.
+He works on the full range of contentious insolvency and restructuring matters from both a corporate and personal insolvency perspective.
 Craig acts for office holders, creditors, directors, bankrupts and any other interested parties where there is an insolvency process.

-Outside of the office, Craig regularly appears as an advocate before District Judges and Insolvency and Companies Court Judges on a variety of corporate and personal insolvency matters.
-In the summer of 2018, he initiated and undertook a trial in the Rolls Building with the agreement of the ICC Judges whereby pro bono advice was provided to debtors who had a bankruptcy petition presented against them.
-Craig is also an author for Tolley’s Insolvency and has recently re-written the chapter on debtors’ bankruptcy applications.
+Craig regularly appears as an advocate before District Judges and Insolvency and Companies Court Judges on a variety of corporate and personal insolvency matters.
+He recently initiated and undertook a trial in the Rolls Building with the agreement of the ICC Judges whereby pro bono advice was provided to debtors who had a bankruptcy petition presented against them.
+Craig is also an author for Tolley’s Insolvency and has re-written the chapter on debtors’ bankruptcy applications.

 "An experienced solicitor who is very diligent and very knowledgeable."
 "He is exceedingly good.”